JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 └── kotlin
 ```

-And `kotlin` folder should contain `org.jetbrains.base64` subfolder.
+And the `kotlin` folder should contain an `org.jetbrains.base64` subfolder.

 # Common part

-Now we should define the classes and interfaces we want to implement.
-Create file `Base64.kt` in `commonMain/kotlin/jetbrains/base64` folder.
+Now we need to define the classes and interfaces we want to implement.
+Create the file `Base64.kt` in the `commonMain/kotlin/jetbrains/base64` folder.
-Core primitive will be `Base64Encoder` interface which knows how to convert bytes to bytes in `Base64` format:
+Core primitive will be the `Base64Encoder` interface which knows how to convert bytes to bytes in `Base64` format:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">